tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 ```

 #### Indexing into `String`s
-**regular indexing is invalid in rust due to the variable-length of UTF-8 chars
+* regular indexing is invalid in rust due to the variable-length of UTF-8 chars
+* And also indexing cannot be guaranteed to be O(1) (constant time)

 **Internal Representation**
 * `String` is a wrapper over a `Vec<u8>`
-* The elements of that `Vec` are calars, not chars
+* The elements of that `Vec` are u8, not chars
+* Rust's chars are Unicode scalars

 **Bytes vs Scalars vs Grapheme Clusters**
 * bytes are bytes